gradle/gradle/design-docs/dependency-substitution.md

 ## Story: IDE plugins include correct set of projects based on dependency substitution

+Newly introduced dependency substitutions should work in both IntelliJ and Eclipse.
+The IDEs should be able to recognize when an external dependency is replaced with a local project or vice versa.

+### Implementation

+No need to add new functionality, this should already work due to the changes in other stories.

 ### Test coverage

 - For both IDEA and Eclipse plugins: